storageos/deploy/k8s/examples/FIO/local-volumes/README.md

 # Create jobs

-The script `job-generator-per-volumecount.sh` takes by parameter the number of concurrent volumes to be used in the test and the Node where the volumes and Pods should try to be allocated.
+The script `job-generator-per-volumecount.sh` takes an argument for the number of concurrent volumes to be used in the test and an argument for the name of the node where the volumes and pods will attempt to be allocated.

 ## Tests suggested

-1. Get the node where the volumes and the Pod should be collocated.
+1. Get the node name where the volumes and the Pod should be collocated.

 ```bash
 kubectl get node --show-labels